Koji-Huang/Koji_Game_Engine/README.md

     Well, Actually I don't know is it need an introduction.
 Because I just like to write software, That's Enough!
 But, a good introduction is a part of good software.
 So There's it.
 Here we go.

-    This package include a basic game engine logiction.
+    This package include a basic game engine logic.
 Such as render, game object, world editor.
 All of them is opened to you in a simple way.
 I try to make the code as easy as I can.
 So let's see what will happen next.

 ---